jbristowe/writing/the-gold-standard-in-dotnet-development.md

 * Can act as super fast API backend for Mobile apps
 * New Razor Pages support
 * New project templates
-* Streamlined support for client-side JS SPA frameworks
+* Streamlined support for client-side JavaScript SPA frameworks
 * Improved Logging, App Insight & Azure tooling

 ### CLI or Visual Tooling